Just like many of you, we’ve faced our share of plugin conflicts in WordPress. From broken layouts to mysterious error messages, we’ve seen it all.

 Next, you can click the ‘Enable Troubleshooting Mode’ button.

-This will deactivate all the plugins on your site and switch to a default theme.
-Now, you can check for plugin conflicts that might be causing different errors and issues.
+This will deactivate all the plugins for your user session and switch to a default theme.
+You can now check for plugin conflicts that might be causing errors and other issues, while your visitors continue to see the normal site.

 How to Fix WordPress Plugin Conflicts